MM-NeRF: Multimodal-Guided 3D Multi-Style Transfer of Neural Radiance Field: Method

 \subsubsection{Multi-View Style Consistent Loss}

 Multi-view Style Consistent Loss (MSCL) specifies one view as the reference view and requires others to have the same details.
 In particular, each stylized training image is computed as follows:

-where $I^{(j)}$ and $I^{(ref)}$ are the $j$-th stylized image and the reference stylized image with pre-trained AdaIN~\cite{huang2017arbitrary}, respectively, $I^{\prime(j)}$ is the reconstructed stylized image, $W^{(j, ref)}(.)$ is the warping function that warps the reference view to $j$-th view, and $M^{(j, ref)}$ is the mask.
+where $I^{(j)}$ and $I^{(ref)}$ are the $j$-th stylized image and the reference stylized image with pre-trained AdaIN~\cite{huang2017arbitrary}, respectively, $I^{\prime(j)}$ is the reconstructed stylized image, $W^{(j, ref)}(.)$ is the warping function that warps the reference view to the $j$-th view, and $M^{(j, ref)}$ is the mask.
 MSCL warps stylized details of the reference view to other views to ensure that details in the $j$-th view are the same as the reference view. $M^{(j, ref)}$ and $W^{(j, ref)}(.)$ are based on optical flows, which are calculated by RAFT \cite{teed2020raft} with original photo-realistic multi-view images.
+Please refer to the appendix for a detailed implementation of generating masks.

 In each training step, a mini-batch of rays $\{\bm{r}^{(z)}\}_{z=1}^{M}$ is sampled to compute MSCL, where $M$ is the batch size.
 MSCL is calculated as follows: